 By default, DTP considers the violations in different branches as different violations.
 If you run static analysis on multiple branches using the same run configuration, the same violations will be reported across builds as new violations.
 As a result, widgets that show change, such as the Violations Trend and Violations - Changed widgets, will present inaccurate information.

-You can change the static analysis settings by setting the following JVM argument in JAVA_MEM in the variables file (no file extension).
-This file is located in the <DTP_HOME>/bin directory:
+You can change the static analysis settings by setting the following JVM argument in the variables file.
+The file has no file extension.
+This file is located in the <DTP_INSTALL>/bin directory:

 When this mode is turned on, DTP will consider violations in different branches as the same violations.